OliveMedia/media-news-package/README.md

 1. In order to install UserModule Package, just add the following to your composer.json  file in your laravel project              installation project.
 Then run  composer update

 # Usage
-The resource url for news is news which prefixed by console ie https://yourdomain.com/console/news
+* The resource url for news is news which prefixed by console ie https://yourdomain.com/console/news

+* The news table contains following fields:
+'news_id',
+'user_id',
+'title',
+'description'
+'image',
+'video',
+'attachment'

+* You can either publish the migration or simply migrate it
+* If you want to modify views you can either publish views too

+* Alternatively you can publish all the config, views and migration at the same time using below command
+- php artisan vendor:publish --provider="OliveMedia\OliveMediaNews\OliveMediaNewsServiceProvider"